COVID-19 Vaccine Information

 All demographic information is pre-populated.
 Please remind staff that roles on the Health Commerce System need to be up to date and all fields should be completed in order for the survey to be submitted.

 The following roles on the HCS can complete the Survey: Administrators, Data Reporter, Emergency Response Coordinator, HPN Coordinator, Director of Resident Services.

-Argentum Information and Toolkit
+Argentum Coronavirus Preparation and Response Toolkit

 Argentum has created a Coronavirus Toolkit that contains excellent information and additional resources for providers of assisted living.